SEO BLOG

 • Is there information missing that will cause my user to jump off and look for the information somewhere else?

-Tip: Use a gap analysis to create a list of potential new content to create (will get into this later)
+Tip: Use a gap analysis to create a list of potential new content to create (we’ll get into this later).

 How Deep is our Content